-The computer-based version (recommended) is offered at many Prometrics Centers (a.k.a.Sylvan Learning Center) throughout the U.S. Locally, South Portland has a site.
-There is a toll-free number to call to register for the computer-based version.
-That is 1-800-853-6773.
-The advantage of the computer-based version is that a student receives math and reading scores immediately after completing the test (The writing score takes several weeks.).
-In addition, it is offered much more frequently than the paper-based version.
+The computer-based version of either test is offered at most Prometrics Centers (a.k.a.Sylvan Learning Center) throughout the U.S. Locally, South Portland has a site.
+The advantage of the computer-based version is that a student receives math and reading scores immediately after completing the test (the writing score takes several weeks.).

 How difficult is the Praxis I?

-The Praxis I test - also called the PPST - includes three timed subtests: reading comprehension, writing and math.
+Both the Praxis I test and the Core include three timed subtests: reading comprehension, writing and math.
 The writing component includes multiple choice grammar questions as well as a written essay.
+The Core actually requires two essays, one argumentative and one informative/explanatory.
 The math section includes basic numeracy, fractions, decimals, percents, word problems, basic geometry and algebra.
 Higher level math is not included.
-The test is similar to SAT tests taken for college admissions or GRE tests taken for graduate school.
-It is a basic skills test developed by the Educational Testing Service (ETS).
+In the Core, there will likely be some constructed response answers required, not just the usual multiple choice.
+Both tests are similar to SAT tests taken for college admissions.
+They are basic knowledge tests developed by the Educational Testing Service (ETS).

-There are lots of books available to help a prospective student prepare for the Praxis I exam.
+There are lots of books available to help a prospective student prepare for the Praxis I or the Core exam.
 Various publishers create such books which are available through most chain bookstores.
 Also, the ETS offers e-books online through their website: www.ets.org/praxis

 How much does ETEP cost?

-Depending on what ETEP option you are in, you could take anywhere from 24 - 33 credits per year.
-The Unified options are typically 24 - 27 credits per year and the 9-month program is 33 credits per year.
-The in-state tuition rate for 2011-2012 is $380 per credit.
+The in-state tuition rate for 2013-2014 is $380 per credit.
 There are also fees for such items as parking, health services, courses, and enrollment.
-These can add up to $600 per semester.
-So, while ETEP costs a little over $13,200 per year for the one year option, you need to add on transportation, daycare (if applicable), and book costs, etc. Visit the USM Student Billing webpage to see the most up-to-date costs for tuition and fees.
+These can add up to $625 or more per semester.
+So, ETEP costs about $13,790 for the 33 crediths whether one opts for the 9-month or 13-month option.
+You also need to consider transportation, daycare (if applicable), and book costs, etc. Visit the USM Student Billing webpage to see the most up-to-date costs for tuition and fees.